 Level Editor: Included in Micro Machines 2 for the PC, and Micro Machines Turbo Tournament 96 for the Genesis

-Polar Opposite Twins: Vortex and Pyra are almost the same, except for the exact details of their accidents.
+Polar Opposite Twins: Vortex and Pyra are almost the same, except for the exact details of the accident.
 Of course, they're not twins.

 Also Project-X and Maw-Maw, who are siblings, both being the creations of Dr. Minimizer.
 While Maw-Maw is a courageous guard animal, Project-X is an aggressive Super Soldier.